Ex Astris Scientia

 Aliens turn an old book from Earth into reality.
 We've already had that in TOS: "A Piece of the Action".
 Unfortunately this crucial detail about "The Royale" makes the whole episode look like a rehash, although it otherwise tells a very different story.
 At least "The Royale" manages to recapture the spirit of the old TOS episode.
 The trashy scenery of the casino is not to the episode's disadvantage.
 On the contrary, the absurdity and surrealism of a Las Vegas-style casino hotel in space is a nice contrast that reaffirms how realistic the "real" world of the 24th century created for Star Trek is.
 Seeing Riker, Data and Worf (who calls the elevator a "turbolift" ;-)) as they are trying to find their way through the hotel is mostly fun.
 They are prepared to find anything on the planet, but definitely not a place like this, and they have to learn to play their roles, as silly as the game might seem.
 The solution that, in the end, they have to buy the hotel just as it is written in the novel is both intelligent and amusing.

-Nitpicking: The episode is not very plausible in many respects.
+The episode, however, is not very plausible in many regards.
 When the aliens encountered the Charybdis, the vessel must have been very close to our solar system.
 So why didn't they just return the surviving crew member to Earth?
 Why did they bother creating the whole scenario instead?
 If they could understood what was written in the book, a good course of action would have been to simply ask Richey what they could do for him.
-Well, maybe it is good if a small mystery remains here and then. -- I also wonder why Riker, Worf and even Data are so astonished that the characters in the hotel are unreal.
-Would they expect a real hotel with real people to exist on that hostile planet, and have they never heard of holograms? -- Another question is why they don't try to leave the hotel as soon as they lose contact with the ship.
-Riker says that there is no danger but the least they could try is to walk out through the door to see if they can contact the ship from there. -- The ultimate question, however, is how the aliens could know how the hotel looked like - considering that all they had was the text of the book.
+Well, maybe it is good if a small mystery remains here and then.

 Rating: 4